pantheon-systems/documentation/source/content/guides/git/07-git-faq.md

 ## Troubleshoot Commit Issues

-If you encounter an error when trying to commit, check the following:
+Check the following if you encounter an error when trying to make a commit:

 - Commit Size: If the commit is too large, it will be rejected.